blueberrymusic/2D-Animation-and-Interaction/README.md

 The course contains 231 videos that offer a bit under 35 hours of clear, illustrated instruction.
 I don't assume you know anything about programming, or building interactive programs.
 We cover everything up to and including how to write complete, interactive art pieces and games.
-The course was a lot of fun and students produced many incredible projects!
+The course was a lot of fun for both students and myself, and I had the pleasure of seeing some amazing work!
+Students have gone on to produce visualizations, art, interactive experiences, and lots of other projects using Processing as well as other languages and systems.

-I offered the course as a commercial product for many years, but I don't currently have the time to maintain it, so I've decided to make the entire course available entirely for free on YouTube.
+I've offered the course as a commercial product for many years, but I don't currently have the time to actively run it, so I've decided to make the entire course available for free.

 ## Where to Find the Course Videos